The FastSpring API and its supported requests, data, endpoints, and rate limits

 |/subscriptions||Work with customers' recurring-billing subscription instances Get all subscription instances||

 To maintain a responsive user experience, FastSpring may impose request rate limits on API calls originating from individual accounts.
-If you encounter the rate limit, the response to the API request is an HTTP 404 response code (though this may be improved soon).
+If you encounter the rate limit, the response to the API request is an HTTP 404 response code.

 If you need to make a large number of API requests in a very short time, such that you may encounter rate limits, consider using batch requests where possible.
 For example, when retrieving authenticated account management URLs, you can obtain URLs for multiple account IDs in a single request: